microsoft/computervision-recipes/CONTRIBUTING.md

 6. Ensure unit tests pass and code style / formatting is consistent (see [wiki](https://github.com/Microsoft/Recommenders/wiki/Coding-Guidelines#python-and-docstrings-style) for more details).
 7. We use [pre-commit](https://pre-commit.com/) package to run our pre-commit hooks.
 We use black formatter and flake8 linting on each commit.
 In order to set up pre-commit on your machine, follow the steps here, please note that you only need to run these steps the first time you use pre-commit for this project.
-   a.
-Update your conda environment, pre-commit is part of the yaml file or just do    $ pip install pre-commit.
+  - Update your conda environment, pre-commit is part of the yaml file or just do
+    ```
+    $ pip install pre-commit

-   b.
-Set up pre-commit by running following command, this will put pre-commit         under your .git/hooks directory.
+  - Set up pre-commit by running following command, this will put pre-commit under your .git/hooks directory.
+    ```
     $ pre-commit install

-   c. $ git commit -m "message"
-      It will run the pre-commits hooks (black and flake8 for now) on the files that are getting committed and are part of git index.
-To run pre-commit on all files just run
+  - Each time you commit, it will run the pre-commit hooks (black and flake8 for now) on the files that are getting committed and are part of the git index.
+    ```
+    $ git commit -m "message"

+  - To run pre-commit on all files just run
+    ```
     $ pre-commit run --all-files

 8. Create a pull request against <b>staging</b> branch.

 Note: We use the staging branch to land all new features, so please remember to create the Pull Request against staging.